-Eligibility criteria Status The applicant is a unit of local self-government or city municipality(hereinafter: LSG) The applicant applied only with one application The application was submitted in printed form The application was timely submitted The application was signed by the authorized LSGU representative The application was signed by Energy Rehabilitation Program Manager The application form is filled in the defined form - Annex 1 The application contains all the necessary documentation: Annex 1 - Application form/Letter of Intent - Annex 2 - Statement on the manner of financing the project - The applicant secured less than the minimum amount of incentive funds stated in the chapter I of the Public Call
+Eligibility criteria YES/NO Status The applicant is a unit of local self-government or city municipality(hereinafter: LSG) The applicant applied only with one application The application was submitted in electronic form The application was timely submitted The application was signed by the authorized LSGU representative The application form is filled in the defined form - Annex 1 The application contains all necessary documentation: Annex 1 - Application form/Letter of Intent Annex 2 - Statement on the manner of financing the project - Letter of Intent for LSGUs/City Municipalities that participated in the previous Public Call within the Project.
+The applicant has reported a lower amount of participation funds than the minimum incentive amount specified in Chapter I of the Public Call.